Name research archive

-Research takes place within a wide field of subjects of place-names, personal names, especially Danish place names and personal names:
+Name research archive is a research centre, and research takes place within a wide field of subjects of place-names, personal names, especially Danish place names and personal names, and runeology:

-Place-names include all types of names.
-A significant part of the research effort is oriented towards publication of place-names and personal names, first and foremost in the series Danmarks Stednavne (The Place-Names of Denmark).
-Herein the reader finds source material as well as analyses of individual names.
+Place names include all types of names.
+A significant part of the research effort is oriented towards publication of place names and personal names, first and foremost in the series Danmarks Stednavne (The Place Names of Denmark).
+Here the reader finds source material as well as analyses of individual names.
 The main focus is on older place names, which are mentioned before 1800, but some of the published volumes include all matter of place names while others only include settlement names and certain natural names, or settlement names alone.indicating places: town names, farm names, house names, mill names, street names, lake names, river names, field names etc.

 Research is conducted into the origin and meaning of names as well as their use – both past and present.
 Several studies of naming practices in Denmark have been conducted regarding, among other things, the relationship with faith and religion, the emergence of family names and the basis of the social and regional anchoring of first names and nicknames.

 Personal names include all types of names identifying people: first names, middle names, surnames, pet names, nicknames, pseudonyms etc.

 In recent years, work with the etymology of personal names has resulted in a number of popular scientific reference books containing information about the origin and spread of the most common first names.
 This is the subject which attracts the most queries from the general public.